CesiumGS/cesium/Documentation/Contributors/PerformanceTestingGuide/README.md

 ### How to measure tile load time

-To time how long it takes for all the tiles in the current camera view to load (not including the tileset load time), after the tileset has been created with `Cesium3DTileset.fromUrl` and stop it in the `initialTilesLoaded` event handler.
+To time how long it takes for all the tiles in the current camera view to load (not including the tileset load time), start the timer after the tileset has been created with `Cesium3DTileset.fromUrl` and stop it in the `initialTilesLoaded` event handler.
 This event is used because we only care about our initial fixed camera view. `allTilesLoaded`, in contrast, may trigger multiple times if the camera moves, which is undesireable here.